This post may contain affiliate links.

 Further Reading on Romania, Dracula and Vlad Dracul or Tepes

-We have been staying in this village in Romania for over 2 years, learning every day , mostly by watching, as we slowly pick up the language.
+We have been staying in a village in Romania for over 3 years, learning every day, mostly by watching, as we slowly pick up the language.
 It’s been a fascinating experience and Romania occupies a special place in our hearts.
+We hope you found our post on Romania Dracula and vampires useful.
+Romania is incredibly rich in history, myth, and legend.
+We recommend Romania highly as a European destination.
 Find our Main Romania Travel Guide Here